ml6team/fondant/docs/components/lightweight_components.md

-# Creating custom python components
+# Creating lightweight components

-Python components are a great way to implement custom data processing steps in your pipeline.
+Lightweight components are a great way to implement custom data processing steps in your pipeline.
 They are easy to implement and can be reused across different pipelines.
 If you want to build more complex components that require additional dependencies (e.g. GPU support), you can also build a containerized component.
-See the [containerized component guide](../components/custom_containerized_component.md) for more info.
+See the [containerized component guide](../components/containerized_components.md) for more info.

-To implement a custom python component, you simply need to create a python script that implements the component logic.
+To implement a lightweight component, you simply need to create a python script that implements the component logic.
 Here is an example of a pipeline composed of two custom components, one that creates a dataset and one that adds a number to a column of the dataset: